NOTICE OF PRIVACY PRACTICES

 We create a record of all the medical, pharmacy or dental services that you receive at Grace Health.
 This record contains information about your symptoms, examinations, test results, x-rays, diagnoses, treatment, our plan for future care and the services we have provided.
 At Grace Health, we respect our patients and their personal information.
-We are committed to protecting the privacy of our medical, pharmacy and dental records.
+We are committed to protecting the privacy of patient records.
 We are also required by state and federal laws to maintain the privacy of protected health information.
 One of the requirements of the federal Privacy Rules is to provide patients with a Notice of Privacy Practices.
 This notice tells how we may use your patient information and how it may be disclosed to others.
-It also explains your rights and some of our legal obligations regarding your medical, pharmacy or dental records.
+It also explains your rights and some of our legal obligations regarding your health records.

 Uses and disclosures of health information

 Grace Health employees may use or disclose your patient information to provide treatment, obtain payment and carry out health care operations.

 Your patient information is used by the people taking care of you at our office.
 We may also share information with others who are helping us provide treatment for you, such as a medical specialist, hospital, laboratory or pharmacy.

 Your patient information may be used as we bill and collect payment for the treatment and services you receive.
 We may contact your insurance company to verify coverage, and we may share the information with them to obtain payment for services we have provided or to request authorization for treatment.
 Information may be disclosed to our collection agency in case of non-payment for services.